statmike/Resampling-Methods-in-SAS-Viya/readme.md

 See the [documentation for Call Streaminit](https://go.documentation.sas.com/?cdcId=pgmsascdc&cdcVersion=9.4_3.3&docsetId=lefunctionsref&docsetTarget=p0gw58qo85qp56n1kbpiz50ww8lv.htm&locale=en) for further information on specifying a seed and changing the random-number generator (RNG).

 ### resample.doubleBootstrap action
-Creates a table of identically sized bootstrap and double-bootstrap resamples from table `<intable>` and stores them in tables `<intable>_bs` and `<intable>_dbs`.
-Runs the addRowID action on the `<intable>`.
+Creates a table of bootstrap and double-bootstrap resamples from table `<intable>` and stores them in tables `<intable>_bs` and `<intable>_dbs`.
+Runs the addRowID action on the `<intable>` cases.
 If the bootstrap action has already been run on table `<intable>` then a table `<intable>_bs` already exist and will be used for double-bootstraping.
 Columns that describe the link between the double-bootstrap resamples and the bootstrap resamples are:
 * bsID - is the naturally numbered (1, 2, ..., b) identifier of a resample
 * dbsID - is the naturally numbered (1, 2, ..., d) identifier of a resample from a bsID
-* dbs_rowID - is the naturally numbered (1, 2, ..., n) row identifier within the value of dbsID
+* dbs_caseID - is the naturally numbered (1, 2, ..., n) case identifier within the value of dbsID
-* bs_rowID - is the naturally numbered (1, 2, ..., n) row identifier for the resampled row in bsID
+* bs_caseID - is the naturally numbered (1, 2, ..., n) case identifier for the resampled case in bsID
-* rowID - is the naturally numbered (1, 2, ..., n) row identifier for the resampled row in `<intable>`
+* caseID - is the naturally numbered (1, 2, ..., n) case identifier for the resampled case in `<intable>`
-* bag - is 1 for resampled rows, 0 for rowID values not resampled within the bsID (will have missing for bs_rowID)
+* bag - is 1 for resampled cases, 0 for caseID values not resampled within the bsID (will have missing for bs_caseID)
   * 0 could be a non-resampled row in either the bsID or the dbsID (resampled from bsID)

 ```